Hereditary properties of co-K\"ahler manifolds: Introduction

 \begin{theorem}[\cite{BO}, Theorem 3.3] Let $(M^{2n+1},J,\xi,\eta,g)$ be a compact co-K\"ahler manifold with integral structure and mapping torus bundle $K \to M \to S^1$.
 Then $M$ splits as $M \cong S^1 \times_{\mathbb Z_m} K$, where $S^1 \times K \to M$ is a finite cover with structure group $\mathbb Z_m$ acting diagonally and by translations on the first factor.
 Moreover, $M$ fibres over the circle $S^1/(\mathbb Z_m)$ with finite structure group. \end{theorem}

 The first true study of the topological properties of co-K\"ahler manifolds was made in \cite{CdLM} where the focus was on things such as Betti numbers and a modified Lefschetz property.
 The two results above allow us to say something about the fundamental group and, moreover, to display the higher homotopy groups as those of the constituent K\"ahler manifold $K$ (groups which, of course, are generally unknown as well).
 Nevertheless, the principle (which gives rise to the paper's title) remains that topological qualities of a co-K\"ahler manifold are intimately tied up with those of the K\"ahler manifold that constructs it.
 In this paper, we shall explore this principle in several ways.
 We begin by examining the cohomology algebra of a co-K\"ahler manifold and its effect on the manifold's rational homotopy structure.
-We then will consider the structure of the minimal models (in the sense of Sullivan) of co-K\"ahler manifolds in terms of the decompositions given in \thmref{thm:maptor} and \thmref{thm:cosympsplit}.
+We then will consider the structure of the minimal models (in the sense of Sullivan) of co-K\"ahler manifolds in terms of the decompositions given in Theorem~\ref{thm:maptor} and \thmref{thm:cosympsplit}.
 In \secref{sec:toralrank}, we go beyond algebraic considerations in showing that co-K\"ahler manifolds satisfy the so-called Toral Rank Conjecture.
 This theorem strongly connects the geometry of the co-K\"ahler manifold to the size of its cohomology.

-Finally, in \secref{sec:parallel}, we use work of Verbitsky \cite{Verb} and the geometric structure of co-K\"ahler manifolds to give a completely new decomposition of the cohomology of a co-K\"ahler manifold in terms of the basic cohomology of the associated transversally K\"ahler characteristic foliation.
-This leads to a new, simpler proof of the ``Lefschetz'' property of \cite{CdLM}.
+In a previous version of this paper, a fourth section was included, which has now been taken out and constitutes the new paper \cite{BLO2}.

 We have written this paper for an audience of geometers who may not be experts in rational homotopy.
 Therefore, we have included a substantial review of basic facts in the subject.
-The two main references for this material are \cite{FHT, FOT}.
+The main references for this material are \cite{FHT, FHT2, FOT}.